PrasanthBalaraman/github-demo/README.md

 # github-demo
-A simple repository to demonstarte basic github workflow
+A simple repository to demonstrate basic github workflow